-You’ve been feeling pretty smug about bypassing the hordes of people crowding your local retailers for the last few weeks.
+Youve been feeling pretty smug about bypassing the hordes of people crowding your local retailers for the last few weeks.
 However, here you are in the final days of holiday shopping and none of the names on your shopping list are checked off.
-I see a lump of coal in your future.
+Sounds like theres a lump of coal in your future.

-Unless, that is, you can muster some holiday magic and get your act together.
+Dont stress!
+Theres still plenty of time for you to muster some holiday magic and get your act together.

-Here are three tips to make your last-minute holiday shopping more successful:
+Here are three tips to make your last-minute holiday shopping less stressful and more successful:

-- Be Practical: Gift cards are handy when the item you want isn’t in stock or has been battered by other shoppers to within an inch of its life.
-Don’t downplay the value of gift cards.
-A research report from the Retail Gift Card Association notes that 71 percent of those surveyed feel “very satisfied” when they get a gift card.
-Of those, 69 percent indicated they’ll use the card to buy “something needed” and 30 percent plan to use the card to buy something “they wouldn't usually purchase.”
+2. Be Practical: Gift cards are handy when the item you want isnt in stock or has been battered by other shoppers to within an inch of its life.
+Dont downplay the value of gift cards.
+A research report from the Retail Gift Card Association notes that 71 percent of those surveyed feel very satisfied when they get a gift card.
+Of those, 69 percent indicated theyll use the card to buy something needed and 30 percent plan to use the card to buy something they wouldn't usually purchase.

-- Be Tactical: Before you head out, scour your favorite local retailers Web sites to see what daily deals and sales they’re offering.
-Your last-second shopping trip doesn’t have to cost you.
-While you’re surfing the Web, look for handy reserve online, pick up in-store options to keep you from having to brave the crowds of other procrastinating shoppers and so you’ll know the item is going to be there.
-You’ll be in and out faster than eight tiny reindeers.
+3. Be Tactical: Before you head out, scour your favorite local retailers Web sites to see what daily deals and sales theyre offering.
+Your last-second shopping trip doesnt have to cost you.
+While youre surfing the Web, look for handy buy online, pick up in-store options to keep you from having to brave the crowds of other procrastinating shoppers and so youll know the item is going to be there.
+Youll be in and out faster than eight tiny reindeers.
 And, if you do find a great online-only deal, you can always order it and give the recipient a small item and a picture of the gift to come.
-Get the details on Staples Daily Deals.

 Follow this holiday shopping plan and youll have the gifts you need just in the nick of time.
 And that should make everyone feel merry and bright.